Baltimore: 20th century

-The Great Baltimore Fire in 1904 photographed from Pratt and Gay streets in Baltimore; the fire destroyed over 1,500 Baltimore buildings in 30 hours.
+The Great Baltimore Fire in 1904 photographed from Pratt and Gay streets; the fire destroyed over 1,500 buildings in 30 hours.

-On February 7, 1904, the Great Baltimore Fire destroyed over 1,500 buildings in 30 hours, leaving more than 70 blocks of the downtown area burned to the ground.
-Damages were estimated at $150 million in 1904 dollars.
-As the city rebuilt during the next two years, lessons learned from the fire led to improvements in firefighting equipment standards.
+On February 7, 1904, the Great Baltimore Fire destroyed more than 1,500 buildings and left over 70 blocks of downtown Baltimore burned to the ground.
+Damage was estimated at $150 million in 1904 dollars.
+Rebuilding over the following years included improvements in firefighting equipment standards.